 And it is not just the shikhara rides in Dal Lake, this is one of the best offbeat things to do in Srinagar.
 Spending a night at the houseboat docked at the Dal Lake jetty is also among the top things to do in Kashmir.
 Be it honeymooners, families, or solo travelers; a night stay at one of the houseboats in Srinagar is something that you simply can not miss.
 The houseboats have Wifi and airport transfer facilities available.
 You can also avail of the facilities of the meal provided by them.
 Houseboat stay facility in Jammu and Kashmir is the best to experience if you are here with your family, a group of friends, or with your partner.

 3. ‘Gondola’ Cable Car Ride

-Riding the Gondola cable car is one of the exciting and fun things to do in Kashmir for people of all ages.
+Riding the Gondola cable car is one of the famous things in Kashmir for all ages.
 Tourists prefer to travel via cable car to enjoy the best views of the snowcapped mountains.
 Taking a Gondola ride is one of the best things to do in Kashmir in May because during this month, the summers are coming to an end and the view is really great.